Antisocial Behaviour and Hate Incident Policy

 Stage 6 – Case Closure.

-The accompanying Anti-Social Behaviour procedure is designed to ensure that cases are not open for longer than necessary.
+The accompanying ASB and Hate Incident procedure is designed to ensure that cases are not open for longer than necessary.
 However, it is important to ensure cases are closed appropriately.
-Cases will only be closed with the approval of the ASB Team manager.
-Cases may be closed during any stage of the procedure due to one of a number of factors, including:
+Cases will only be closed with the approval of the relevant Team Manager Cases may be closed at any stage due to one of a number of factors, including:

 - Lack of co-operation from the victim/witness.